DHRUV-CODER/Discord-Bot/readme.md

 ## Deployment

-CAN BE DEPLOYED ON GITHUB .
+CAN BE DEPLOYED ON REPL.IT (24/7) .
 * [STEPS](https://repl.it/talk/learn/Hosting-discordpy-bots-with-replit/11008)